TwoBitMachines/FlareEngineDocs/docs/html/_sources/playerAbilities/meleeAbility.rst.txt

    * - Cool Down
      - The wait period before the next melee attack can begin.
 Note, this is the cool down between different melee attacks.
-Combo attacks within a melee attack have a separate cool down field.
+Combo attacks within a melee attack have a separate cool down option.

 .. list-table::
    :widths: 25 100